BrandonKi/ARCANE/README.md

 - const table
 - specify amount of variables and functions needed in file
 - add all missing instructions for add, store
+- branch intructions
+- array instructions
+- load from constant table
 - push instruction for 64 bit types
+- load instruction for 64 bit types
 - support for 64 bit types (double, long)
-- sub instruction
 - sub instruction for 64 bit types
-- mul instruction
 - mul instruction for 64 bit types
-- div instruction
 - div instruction for 64 bit types
-- rem instruction
 - rem instruction for 64 bit types
-- pop instruction
+- pop instructions
+- dup instructions
 - 64 bit type representation in bytecode
 - string support and representation in bytecode